kallaway/100-days-of-code/log.md

 **Link(s) to work**
 FCC

+**Idea** : I am awake button for the mobile alarm, no need to turn of the alarm on an off again to prevent if from going off.
+This can be an interesting project.

 ### Day 3: March 23, Saturday

 **Today's Progress**: Reached out to two ppl on twitter  @EvanEichelberg2  @cvillafraz